scrtlabs/SecretNetwork/docs/dev/setup-sgx.md

 # Software

-Notes: These commands can replace steps 1-7:
+Note: These commands can replace steps 1-7:
 (Tested with version 2.9 and Ubuntu 18.04)

 ```bash